 2. The land must also be registered using the Land Registry TR1 form and signed as a deed by the transferor.
-However, in the case of Mascall v Mascall the donor, who passed away, did everything he could to transfer the land to his son.
+In the case of Mascall v Mascall the donor, who passed away, did everything he could to transfer the land to his son.
 His son, the donee, failed to register the land in his name before the donor died.
-The courts found it was a valid transfer as the donor had done everything he could to transfer the land.
+The courts ruled it was nevertheless a valid transfer as the donor had done everything he could to transfer the land.

 If you wish to make a gift of land or are involved in a dispute concerning a gift of land then our lawyers are on hand to assist.
 Give us a call on 0333 888 0404 or email us at [email protected]